krishnaturlapati/RandomIndianRecipe/README.md

-# Binge Movie 🎥🍿🎭
+# Random Indian Recipe 🍛🇮🇳🍚🍲

-Simple API to suggest one movie title at randomly
+Simple API to suggest one random Indian recipe

 ### Check out the API